 Here are a few ways in which data analytics programs can help your practice:

 1. Ability to build predictive models to improve patient care and outreach – With the large volume of data stored in individual practices and big hospitals, it is possible to create predictive models to zero in on issues that could balloon-up in the future or foresee patients who could fall in sensitive categories in the future.
-Data Analytics programs will help providers build strategies that are almost infallible in the long run as they would have taken into account all possibilities pointed out by predictive models.
+Data Analytics programs will help providers build strategies that are almost infallible in the long run as they would have all possibilities pointed out by predictive models.

 2. Improve health outcomes – Evidence-based care that is driven by data analytics is the way to go today.
 With the ability to churn large data sets, it is possible to draw greatly from all the rich experience that is available in the form of clinical trials, case histories, research papers, etc. All this focus on learning from past experiences will result in better health outcomes

 3. Improve the quality of after-procedure care – By studying the reasons for readmission of patients after a particular procedure and finding ways to tackle those reasons, a provider can reduce the number of patients coming back with complications after a procedure.
 Here too data analytics can assist in a big way by studying large quantities of similar data to give fact-based recommendations.